Voltra/dotfiles/README.md

 ### Customization

+You must adapt a few aliases to your platform, these are :

+* `explorer` which allows to open the GUI for the FS (first argument should be a directory)
+* `clipboard` which allows to copy content from a pipe directly to the clipboard

 You may change the contents of these variables for more setup when your terminal boots :

 * `scripts` in `.bash_aliases`